pablobenitez-nfq/API-CHATBOT/README.md

 The app has a "Ver código" tab that shows the exact JSX source of `Chatbot.jsx` (imported live via Vite's `?raw`, so it never drifts from the running code) next to an equivalent, curated Python snippet.

-## What's next

-- **Fase 2**: tool use, native web search, extended thinking, image/PDF upload with citations — each as its own toggle in the chat, with its own snippet in the code panel.
-- **Fase 3**: a prompt-evaluation playground.

-Both phases will get their own SDD cycle (spec/design/tasks) when addressed.